Daanse Tutorial - Cube Hierarchy Query Join Multi

 Hierarchy

-This hierarchy consists of three levels: Town, Country and Continent.
+This hierarchy consists of three levels: Town

 - The primaryKey attribute specifies the column that contains the primary key of the hierarchy.